takigama/takiuino/README.md

 Then you need to make the board (its pretty simple)

-First - decide what you need, if your powering from a stable 5v source, you dont need the 5v REG if you dont need a 3.3v line, you can drop the 3.3v REG as well (and its capacitor).
+1. decide what you need, if your powering from a stable 5v source, you dont need the 5v REG.
+If you dont need a 3.3v line, you can drop the 3.3v REG as well (and its capacitor).

-Second - the polarized components (2 caps, 2 leds) have their positive lines marked
+2. the polarized components (2 caps, 2 leds) have their positive lines marked

-Third - Conquer the world.
+3. Conquer the world.
 They'll be a better written tutorial coming soon, as well as an annotated image of the actual board and components that go on it.
 But for the impatient the components are as follows:

 - C1, C2: 10uf Tant CAP (16v rated)